Ensure fire safety with an efficient fire extinguisher inspection using a mobile app

 A fire extinguisher inspection is conducted monthly to ensure that fire extinguishers are in good working condition.
 Fire extinguisher maintenance and monitoring is covered under the inspection and is conducted by external professionals or an organization’s own safety officers as part of an overall fire safety strategy.

 Over 90% of fires in commercial properties are extinguished early on by members of the public using a fire extinguisher.
 Even a single malfunctioning fire extinguisher can put countless lives at risk.
 A safety officer’s job is to perform regular fire extinguisher inspections and maintain up to date records to keep buildings and tenants safe.
 It is critical that a safety officer knows how to efficiently perform a fire extinguisher inspection, is aware of the most common issues identified during an inspection, and knows how to respond accordingly.

 This guide gives a quick rundown on the following:

 When performing a monthly fire extinguisher inspection, it is important to follow these 5 key steps.
-Once you have learnt what to look out for, you should expect to safely complete your inspection in 3 minutes.
+Once you have learned what to look out for, you should expect to safely complete your inspection in 3 minutes.

 Firstly, walk up to the fire extinguisher to check its visibility and accessibility: